Crisis Force: Development and release

 The game was released on August 27, 1991 in Japan for the Famicom.
 The game was never released outside of Japan.

 The game's music was composed by Ken-ichi Matsubara, a former member of the Konami Kukeiha Club who worked on Castlevania II: Simon's Quest and Contra Force.
 The soundtrack was included in the Konami Shooting Collection CD box set released on September 22, 2011.

+The game received its first re-release in 2026 as a hidden unlockable in the Ganbare Goemon!
+Daishūgō compilation.

 Reception and legacy

 Crisis Force received mostly positive reception from critics.
 Public response was also positive; Japanese readers of Family Computer Magazine voted to give the title a 20.3 out of 30 score, indicating a popular following among the Famicom userbase.
 Famitsus four reviewers regarded the game to be "amazing" but criticized the flickering when too many objects are present on-screen and controls.
 Retro Gamers John Szczepaniak praised the game's use of parallax scrolling, lush visuals, soundtrack, weapons system and fast-pacing.
 Likewise, Neil Salvemini of SHMUPS! (a classic network of GameSpy) complemented the frantic gameplay, co-op play, graphics and fast-paced soundtrack.

 The Aurawing makes an appearance as a playable ship in Konami's Airforce Delta series.